angelicagardner/resume/README.md

-# Resume of Angelica Hjelm Gardner
+# Resumé

-This is a simple resumé powered by Jekyll + GitHub Pages.
+This is a simple resumé webpage powered by Jekyll + GitHub Pages.

-My resumé is achievement-based and outlines a summary of my work experience, relevant skills, and basic information about highest level of education.
+My resumé is achievement-based and outlines a summary of my work experience, relevant skills, and basic information about education.

 For my CV, please see: [https://angelicagardner.github.io/](https://angelicagardner.github.io/)